val-l-hosler/val-l-hosler/README.md

 - 👋 Hi, I'm Valerie Hosler.
-- :school: I'm a Frontend Software Engineer at CGI on a project at a Fortune 500 company.
+- :school: I'm a Frontend Software Developer at CGI on a project at a Fortune 500 company.
 - :toolbox: My Tech Stack:
   - I'm comfortable using Angular 13, CSS, HTML, JavaScript, MUI, PHP, ReactJS, RxJS, and TypeScript.
 - 🌱 I’m currently learning NgRx, Sass, and WCAG 2.1.